 The Company President Chuck Bengochea explained the closure of all Family Christian stores as “changing consumer behavior and declining sales”.
 Over 3,000 employees will lose their jobs.

-“We had two very difficult years post-bankruptcy,” said Bengochea in a company statement.
+“We had two very difficult years post-bankruptcy,” said Bengochea.
 “Despite improvements in product assortment and the store experience, sales continued to decline.
 In addition, we were not able to get the pricing and terms we needed from our vendors to successfully compete in the market.
 We have prayerfully looked at all possible options, trusting God’s plan for our organization, and the difficult decision to liquidate is our only recourse.”

-Senior VP of Human Resources and Organizational Development Steve Biondo added, “At its core, Family Christian is an organization with a heart for service.
+Steve Biondo, Senior VP of Human Resources and Organizational Development, added, “At its core, Family Christian is an organization with a heart for service.
 We are grateful for all of the millions of lives that have been impacted thanks to our guests’ and employees’ heart for bringing the light of Jesus to the darkest corners of our world.
 Through their efforts, there is no question we have transformed lives now and for eternity.”

-Riskey reinforced the importance of adapting to a changing marketplace and changes in consumer behavior, acknowledging that this news can be “a catalyst that encourages us in the Christian products industry to find new ways to work together and learn from each other as we continue to equip people with life-giving resources.”
+Riskey underlined the relevance of adjusting to an ever-changing marketplace and alterations in consumer behavior, admitting that this news can be “a catalyst that encourages us in the Christian products industry to find new ways to work together and learn from each other as we continue to equip people with life-giving resources.”